 When planning a trip to Northern California, people tend to go for the big names: Lake Shasta, the Redwood National Forest, and of course, Yosemite.
 Some even look further north and head to Crater Lake in Southern Oregon.
 While these parks promise spectacular natural beauty, they also promise huge crowds and high entrance fees.
-If you are looking to visit a National Park with plentiful opportunities for outdoor adventure but fewer tourists, look no further than Lassen Volcanic National Park.
-This off-the map treasure located near the small town of Chester offers crystalline lakes, stunning mountains, steaming fumaroles, flower-filled meadows, and the striking volcanoes for which the park is named.
+If you want to visit a National Park with plentiful opportunities for outdoor adventure but fewer tourists, look no further than Lassen Volcanic National Park.
+This off-the-map treasure located near the small town of Chester offers crystalline lakes, stunning mountains, steaming fumaroles, flower-filled meadows, and the striking volcanoes for which the park is named.
 Though it is lesser known, this Park is certainly worth the trip.
 Here’s why.

 1. A Rich Volcanic History

-2. Excellent Ranger Led Tours
+2. Excellent Ranger-Led Tours